ronbarak/Prometheus-Basics/README.md

 ## Gauge:

 Gauge is a number which can either go up or down.
-It can be used for metrics like number of pods in a cluster, number of events in an queue etc.
+It can be used for metrics like number of pods in a cluster, number of events in an queue, etc.

 > go_memstats_heap_alloc_bytes